dipsuw/Polished_Code_Release/README.md

 ### compare_with_sklearn.py
 This is the file that allows user to perform comparison between my implementation and scikit-learns ElasticNetCV on a real world dataset(Hitters)

+## To run these files, clone the repo and make sure following packages are installed on the system.
+* pandas
+* numpy
+* sklearn
+* matplotlib.pyplot
+* sklearn.cross_validation
+* sklearn.linear_model.ElasticNet
+* sklearn.linear_model.ElasticNetCV